 What Kind Of Food Do We Cook?

-There are a variety of ways to answer this question - some cooks answer this question with a genre, ingredient or a region.
+Some cooks answer this question with a genre, ingredient or a region.
 But at Good Things we approach food quite differently and our answer is simple, “Well, good food, of course”.

-Then again, I like to think Good Things is not just about food.
+We like to think Good Things is not just about food.
 We’re a family with ideas about food, about what a meal should consist of and how you should feel when you leave a restaurant.
 We aim, every day, to capture and give you some part of these ideas in Good Things.

-We hope that every meal you will ever have at Good Things does more than merely fill you up until the next meal.
+We hope that every meal you will have at Good Things does more than merely fill you up until the next meal.
 We hope that you’ll see at Good Things that our food is not just ingredients combined, cooked and served but an experience.

 If that concept is a little wooly for you, the facts are as follows: